Rasheed-10/Rasheed-10/README.md

 - 💬 Ask me about Machine Learning and Deep Learning
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/rasheed-aribidesi/)
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: Switched from Chemical Engineering to Data Science because I wanted to predict the future 😄 -->
+- ⚡ Fun fact: Switched from Chemical Engineering to Data Science because I wanted to predict the future😄 -->